lbrealdev/github-rest-cli/README.md

 ### Set up dynaconf

-After install dynaconf via pip, run this commando to init a dynaconf project at the root of project:
+After install dynaconf via pip, run this command to init a dynaconf project at the root of project:
 ```shell
 dynaconf init
 ```

-This will create the following files:
+This will create the following structure of files:
 ```shell
 ├── ./config.py
 ├── ./.gitignore